asplesa/Childcare-finderMS2/README.md

 **User Stories**

-1. As a **first time visitor** to the website, I want to know straight away what the website does.
+1. As a **first time visitor** to the website, I want to know straight away what the website does so that I do not waste time.
-2. As a **parent** , I only want to know what childcare options are available in my area.
-I work long hours and have limited time to search.
+2. As a **parent** I want to search what childcare options are available in my area so that I can find somewhere safe to leave my children while I work.
-3. As the **site owner** I want to provide a platform for childcare providers to get in front of parents.
-This benefits me as businesses may wish to advertise by way of premium listings as traffic to the site grows.
+3. As the **site owner** I want to provide a platform for childcare providers to get in front of parents so that childcare businesses will advertise with me by way of premium listings.
 4. As a **childcare service provider** , I want to showcase my business to get more customers so that I can fill all my available childcare spaces.
-5. As a **childcare service provider,** I also want to know who my competitors are.
-This will enable me to improve my offering so that I out compete my competitors.
+5. As a **childcare service provider,** I want to be able to contact the site owner easily so that I can advertise my business and ask any questions I may have.

 **Scope**